bitfoundation/bitplatform/docs/bit-server-side-web-api.md

 }, lifeCycle: DependencyLifeCycle.SingleInstance, overwriteExciting: false);
 ```

+That code configures web api into your app using default configuration.
+Default configuration is all about security, performance, logging etc.

 Bit is a very extensible framework developed based on best practices.
 We've extensivly used dependency injection in our code base and you can customize default behaviors based on your requirements.

-That code configures web api into your app using default configuration.
-Default configuration is all about security, performance, logging etc. In FAQ, you can findout how to customize web api in bit, but if you've any other question, feel free to [drops us an issue in github](https://github.com/bit-foundation/bit-framework/issues).
-You can also ask a question on [stackoverflow.com](http://stackoverflow.com/questions/tagged/bit-framework), and you can use disqus comments below.
+In following samples, you can findout how to customize web api in bit, but feel free to [drops us an issue in github](https://github.com/bit-foundation/bit-framework/issues), ask a question on [stackoverflow.com](http://stackoverflow.com/questions/tagged/bit-framework) or use comments below if you can't find what you want in these samples.

-## Web API FAQ:

-* How can I customize web api http configuration?
-    Answer: Comming soon.
-* How can I leverage dependency injection?
-    Answer: Comming soon.
+Note that security samples can be found under [Bit Identity Server](/bit-identity-server.md)

-## Other samples:
+## Samples:

 ### Web API file upload/download sample